 - VHF Direction-Finding (VHF-DF).

 - VHF Omni-Directional Radio Range (VOR).

-- Precision Approach Radar (PAR) at certain military aerodromes.
+- Precision Approach Radar () at certain military aerodromes.

 NAVAID Service Volumes

 The FAA publishes Standard Service Volumes (SSVs) for most NAVAIDs.
 The SSV is a three-dimensional volume within which the FAA ensures that a signal can be received with adequate signal strength and course quality, and is free from interference from other NAVAIDs on similar frequencies (e.g., co-channel or adjacent-channel interference).
 However, the SSV signal protection does not include potential blockage from terrain or obstructions.
 The SSV is principally intended for off-route navigation, such as proceeding direct to or from a VOR when not on a published instrument procedure or route.
 Navigation on published instrument procedures (e.g., approaches or departures) or routes (e.g., Victor routes) may use NAVAIDs outside of the SSV, when Extended Service Volume (ESV) is approved, since adequate signal strength, course quality, and freedom from interference are verified by the FAA prior to the publishing of the instrument procedure or route.

 A conical area directly above the NAVAID is generally not usable for navigation.